ACL Reconstruction

 How Ligaments & Tendons Interact in Your Ankle

-The ankle and foot are held together by ligaments and tendons.
-The ligaments on both sides of the ankle are tightly attached to the bones.
-On the outside (lateral) aspect of the ankle, there are three major ligaments called the lateral collateral ligaments (LCL).
-On the inside (medial) aspect of the ankle, there is a complex network of ligaments called the medial collateral ligaments (MCL).
+The ankle and foot are connected and stabilized by ligaments and tendons.
+Ligaments are tightly connected to the bones and play a crucial role in limiting the movement of the ankle joint.
+There are three major ligaments on the outside (lateral) of the ankle, known as the lateral collateral ligaments (LCL).
+On the inside (medial) of the ankle, there is a complex network of ligaments called the medial collateral ligaments (MCL).

 ligament reconstruction